 Instagram Reels are built around speed, visuals and relatability.
 A good Reel does not need a complicated script, but it does need a clear shape.
 If the opening is weak, the viewer scrolls.
-If the middle drags, the message disappears.
+If the middle drags, the message gets lost.
 If the ending has no payoff, the video feels forgettable.

 Why Instagram Reels Need Their Own Script Style

 A Reel is not just a TikTok repost or a shorter YouTube video.
-Reels often work best when the script supports the visual flow.
+Instagram Reels often work best when the script supports the visual flow.
 The words should feel light, clear and easy to follow while the visuals carry part of the story.

 That means your script needs to do three things quickly: